History, Culture, and Views Unlike Anywhere Else, Get Off the Beaten Track With Our Full Trail Wicklow Way Tour

 The walking trail takes you steadily up out of the Glenmalure Valley.
 As you climb, the beauty of the surrounding countryside and the famous Glenmalure Waterfall will simply take your breath away.
 The trail crosses the side of Mullacor Mountain and into the valley of Glendalough, “Gleann Dá Locha” the valley of two lakes.
 Glendalough is famous for its 6th-century monastic settlement which you can visit along the way.

 You will also pass very close to our Footfalls office which is just outside the village of Laragh.
-We will give you a choice to extend your walk by taking in the challenging Scarr Mountain (Optional) Tonight you will stay in Roundwood.
+We will give you a choice to extend your walk by taking in the challenging Scarr Mountain or keeping things more relaxed with a less challenging walk.
+Tonight you will stay in Roundwood.

 Distance: 26 km / 16.25 miles, Ascent: 960 m / 2890 ft, Approximate walking time: 7 / 8 hours.